mehrdadrad/GoBestPractices/cgo/fibonacci/README.md

-# Call C code in Go
+# Fibonacci C function in Go